Nissan faces safety fine in Mississippi as union rally looms

-A workplace safety agency wants to fine Nissan Motor Co. $21,000, saying its Mississippi plant didn't correctly train a maintenance worker who lost three fingers in a July incident.
+A workplace safety agency wants to fine Nissan Motor Co. $21,000, saying its Mississippi plant didn't correctly train a maintenance worker who lost three fingers in July.

 Nissan spokesman Brian Brockman said last week the company hasn't decided if it will appeal the ruling, which also calls for Nissan to install devices to warn assembly lines are about to start.